What To Consider When Planning To In-Licence An eCTD Dossier?

-When did this dossier start in eCTD?
+Firstly, ask the question: when did this dossier start in eCTD?

 Was it started from the New MAA application or perhaps it was it started later post authorisation.
 If the dossier was transferred to eCTD post authorisation, then check if a baseline was ever submitted for this dossier.
 A baseline submission is recommended at the time of changing to eCTD.
 (Technical eCTD Guidance v4.0) It would be a compiled submission containing the approved licence dossier information that was submitted to the authorities prior to changing to eCTD.

 Confirm that lifecycle management has been maintained.
 Request to see the current view.
 Look at the current view to determine what kind of a model is used? (i.e. single or comprehensive model)

 Is any work required to correct the existing lifecycle?

 Take notes of structure already in place.
 For instance, are the strengths combined or separated and are there node extensions or STF’s visible?

 What kind of granularity has been done?
 Does it conform to the ICH granularity set out in the guidance?
 Are there any discrepancies to be seen regarding drug substance/ drug product sections of the dossier?
 Are there any structural issues that will prevent this licence from being incorporated into already existing internal procedures/processes for submitting future sequences?

 It is always best to consider these factors during negotiations so any issues can be discussed by both parties.

 The Acorn Regulatory eCTD specialists can help you with any of your eCTD or electronic publishing queries.
 Talk to us today by calling 00353 52 61 76 706 or complete the details below and we will get back to you.

 We’ll be glad to help.